KresnaAP/Tugas-SoftwareHouse-4/README.md

     ```sh
     $ composer dump-autoload
     ```
-3. Create a database named `competition` in your `SQL` and to create basic users table, run
+3. Create a database named `laravel` in your `SQL` and to create basic users table, run
     ```sh
     $ php artisan migrate --seed
     ```